Oral conditions

 Alveolitis is not a particularly serious condition, but it is quite uncomfortable for sufferers and the exposure of the cavity delays healing.

-To obtain a specific guidance on the treatment of alveolitis and allow for the best possible cure, it is advisable to consult to the dentist.
-Since the exact causal factors of the disease are unknown, there is currently no specific etiological therapy.
-Therefore, treatment is symptomatic and is directed primarily to the pain control and to a better resumption of repair and healing processes.
+For specific guidance on the treatment of alveolitis and to enable the best possible cure, it is advisable to consult a dentist.
+Since the exact causative factors of the disease are unknown, there is currently no specific etiological therapy.
+Therefore, treatment is symptomatic and is mainly aimed at pain control and a better resumption of the repair and healing processes.

 Dental alveolitis: what treatment should be applied?